Information and Referral

-Senior Services has a NEW assistive technology lab to show individuals in need the items available that will help in their daily life with activities such as eating, bathing, mobility, vision, hearing, and communication.
+Senior Services has an assistive technology lab to show individuals in need the items available that will help in their daily life with activities such as eating, bathing, mobility, vision, hearing, and communication.
 The lab is open by appointment only on Fridays.
 Call (770) 528-5350 to schedule your appointment.

 Caregiving needs change daily.
 People become dependent on others.
 Other people suddenly find themselves in a caregiving role.
 People who are already providing care have new demands that affect their ability to help.
 Service providers may alter their programs.
 Thus there is always a need for information about available community services, both for caregivers and for those who need care.

 Do you have any questions about your role as a caregiver and what services are available to you?
 Please call (770) 528-5364 and our Information and Referral Specialist will be happy to speak with you.

 If your employer offers Flexible Spending Accounts for Dependent Care which covers child daycare, it might also cover adult day care.
 The IRS provides the benefit if it allows the employee to work.
 This is a pre-tax benefit.
 If the employee is financially responsible for the adult child or parent this would be a covered expense.
 Contact the HR department at your company or organization to learn details about this benefit.

 The in-home respite program provides the family caregiver with intermittent and temporary substitute care or supervision to seniors who have been diagnosed with Alzheimer’s/ related Dementia or chronic health conditions.
 Call (770) 528-5364 for more information.